apehex/tokun/articles/tokun.1.md

 In particular, he listed some issues with current (public) tokenizers:

-1. [ ] tokenizers are built and operate outside of the NN models
+- [ ] tokenizers are built and operate outside of the NN models
-2. [ ] they generalize poorly across languages
+- [ ] they generalize poorly across languages
-3. [ ] they result in input vectors with dimensions of several 100k
+- [ ] they result in input vectors with dimensions of several 100k
+- [ ] they require the definition of additional "special tokens"
-4. [ ] tokens are a priori unrelated to each other:
+- [ ] tokens are a priori unrelated to each other:
     - [ ] `"hello"` has no relation to `"h"` or the ASCII code `104`
     - [ ] capitalization: `"New-York"` and `"new York"`
     - [ ] typos: `"helllo"` and `"hello"`